NickFuller24/dog-training-app/README.md

     `npm install`

 5. You're ready to go!
-To test, run the app:
+To test, run the app (if you don't have Expo Go installed on your phone, you might want it to easily test the app on your actual device):

     `expo start`